 Absentee ballots can only be MAILED to those who qualify, upon receipt of a completed and signed absentee ballot application.
 You may not pick up an absentee ballot.

-A voter who is admitted to a health care facility, or is taking precautions related to COVID-19, after noon on the seventh day prior to an election may apply for a ballot up until the close of polls and may request to have the ballot hand delivered.
+A voter who is admitted to a health care facility after noon on the seventh day prior to an election may apply for a ballot up until the close of polls and may request to have the ballot hand delivered.
 Please contact the Town Clerk's Office to request an application for this special circumstance.

 A voter who is a permanent absentee voter does not need to submit a request for an Absentee Ballot every election.
 If such a voter submits a note from a registered physician indicating that they are unable to get to the polls, the Town Clerk will automatically send an application for an absentee ballot each year for all elections during the year.
 The permanently disabled voter will only need to sign and return the application in order to qualify to receive absentee ballots for all elections that year.

 EARLY VOTING (by Mail or in person) FAQ:

 If I applied for a vote by mail ballot can I appear to vote in person at an early voting site or at the polls on Election Day?

 YES - If your vote by mail ballot has not been received back to the Town Clerk’s Office, you may still appear to vote in person at the polls on Election Day or at an early voting site.
 Should your mail-in ballot be received after you voted early in person or at the polls on Election Day that ballot will be rejected and will not be counted.

 NO - If a vote by mail ballot has already been received back by the Town Clerk’s Office.
 A returned vote by mail ballot is considered cast and you will not be eligible to vote by mail, early in person or in person at the polls on Election Day.

 If I vote early in person can I appear to vote in person at the polls on Election Day?